 Designed by the prolific Gilormu Cassar, it was completed in 1574 and over the centuries has remained the focal point of the Government.
 Plaques and paintings, decorations and furnishings reflect the varied history of the Order, the British colonial rule and the Republic of Malta.
-Today it is the office of the President and home of Parliament where a functional space has been converted into the House of Representatives.
+Today it is the President's office and home of Parliament where a functional space has been converted into the House of Representatives.

 The entrance leads almost immediately into a charming courtyard with subtropical trees, flowers and a fabled bronze statue of Neptune.
 Local limestone forms high vaulting, saucer domes and wide corridors.
 All state rooms are on the first floor; originally the ground floor was reserved for stable, coaches, kitchens, servants’ quarters and store rooms.